starwit/odp-adapter/Readme.md

 # Open Data Platform Adapter

 This software implements an adapter to Wolfsburg's open data platform.
-It will update available parking spots for configured parking space
+It will update available parking spots for configured parking space.

 ## Functions
 Adapter implements the following functions: